JThanat/whalemart/doc/problem-statement.md

 |                   | Search for flea market                        | Date<br>Address<br>Price range<br>Merchandise details                                                         | The flea market and booth layout that close to vendor’s demand.       |
 |                   | Reserve a booth                               | Accepted price<br>Merchandise details                                                                    | Lessor can view the property of vendors and decide to accept or reject. |

+*Table 7-1: Input and output of the system*

 ## 8. Constraints
 1. Time limitations